 Shall the Minnesota Constitution be amended to provide that only a union of one man and one woman shall be valid or recognized as a marriage in Minnesota?

-Following the work and request of our 8th grade students’ capstone project about the proposed constitutional amendment and the Quaker values that guide the FSM community in its work, the FSM School Committee is led to express its opposition to the passage of this amendment.
+Following the work and request of our 8th grade students’ capstone project about the proposed constitutional amendment and the Quaker values that guide the FSMN community in its work, the FSMN School Committee is led to express its opposition to the passage of this amendment.
 All persons are created equal and should enjoy equal rights under the law.

 – The Friends School of Minnesota School Committee